In this blog series, I intend to post a variety of transcreative techniques over time. This is one of them. I call it:

-Few people unfamiliar with the Swedish luciadåg will know what the Lucia day is and what it’s got to do with lights.
+Not many people wiil be familiar with the Swedish “Luciadagen” or know what the Lucia Day is and what it’s got to do with lights.
 Unless they google it, of course, which most won’t.
 They’ll probably just delete the mail as one of many and move on.
 So we will have to “expand,” one way or another, while ensuring the headline still does what it is supposed to do: Get readers to read on and buy those lights.

 With this in mind, the final transcreated headline could, for instance, read something like this: